 Wedding Speeches at Purbeck House Hotel

 The home-made theme ran into the speeches.
-Robin described his farmhouse as akin to a workshop for wedding decorations.
-Robin had chosen two best men who had the wedding guests crying with laughter.
+In the groom’s speech he described his farmhouse as akin to a workshop for wedding decorations.
+He had chosen two best men who had the wedding guests crying with laughter.
 Before they knew it wedding breakfast was served

-With time to recover from the incredibly tasty food we stole Kathryn and Robin away from their guests.
+With time to recover from the incredibly tasty food we stole the newlyweds away from their guests.
 Using the varied and interest parts and buildings that the gardens had to offer the couple spent their first time alone together, making for some stunning images.

 A ‘just married’ tractor and wedding countdown blocks added to the decoration and the ‘cutting of the cake’ was called.

 Purbeck House Hotel Wedding Evening Reception Photos

 An incredibly detailed home-made cake was enthusiastically cut and the evening guests started to arrive.

 The happy couple had also booked a novel type of photo booth for their Purbeck House Hotel Wedding.
 Hello Sweat Pea have converted a retro style caravan into a photo booth.
 Complete with antiques and props which had us all in stitches.